How Much Does a Wheelchair Ramp Cost in 2025?

 Veterans may qualify for the U.S. Department of Veterans Affairs Cash and Counseling benefit.
 Qualified veterans receive a care budget to select the necessary services and supplies.
 Any money spent outside of that budget is paid out of pocket.

-Veterans may also be eligible for Home Improvement and Structural Alterations Grants (HISA Grants) from the VA.
-These grants are given to help make home modifications to improve accessibility.
+Veterans may also be eligible for VA Home Improvement and Structural Alterations Grants (HISA Grants).
+These grants help make home modifications to improve accessibility.
 Those whose disabilities are military service-related may qualify for up to $6,800, while those with disabilities not related to their time served may receive up to $2,000.

 Other Assistance